 Sustainable governance

-We believe that sustainability is the only path to growth: this is why we are committed to implementing the 17 Sustainable Development Goals of the United Nations 2030 Agenda.
+We believe that sustainability is the only path to growth, which is why we are committed to implementing the 17 Sustainable Development Goals of the United Nations' 2030 Agenda.

 Our sustainable approach